CCGS Bartlett: Service history

 The ship underwent a $16.9 million vessel-life extension at the Allied Shipbuilders yard in North Vancouver in 2010.
 The refit extended the buoy tender's life by ten years, revamping the vessel's electric systems.
 In October 2016, after the tugboat Nathan E. Stewart sank near Bella Bella, British Columbia and began to leak oil, John P. Tully and Bartlett were deployed to help contain the spill.
+The ship was taken out of service in 2021.